Click on book title for more information.

 - Read chapter one here.

-- Britain and the Video Boom: Tracking Popular Culture in the 1970s and 80s (Exeter: University of Exeter Press, under contract)
+- Britain and the Video Boom: An Industrial History (Edinburgh: Edinburgh University Press, under contract)

 - Grindhouse: Cultural Exchange on 42nd Street, and Beyond, edited with Austin Fisher (London and New York: Bloomsbury Academic, 2016)

 - Snuff: Real Death and Screen Media, edited with Neil Jackson, Shaun Kimber, Thomas Joseph Watson (London and New York: Bloomsbury Academic, 2016)

 - Cinema, Television and History: New Approaches, edited with Laura Mee (Newcastle: CSP, 2014)

 - 'Blood Cults: The Birth of the North American Shot on Video Horror Movie', in Ernest Mathijs and Jamie Sexton (eds) The Routledge Companion to Cult Film (forthcoming 2020).